 Many of these products are also cross platform and run at C speed with a proven record, being used in very big web sites where their sharding capabilities and fault tolerance have been pushed far.

-composed of several parts, and cover quite a bit of history.
+The answer is composed of several parts, and cover quite a bit of history.

 Why Raven DB from Ayende’s point of view?